David Moya's alleged sugar mummy finally clarifies nature of their relationship

 "Kitu ntawaambia wakati wote, don't listen, look.
 Normally i don't react on rumours, Mliona kuna siku moya alitoka na kusema mi na yeye tun mahusiano?
 As long as hatujatoka pale tukasema we are dating, hakuna.

 "What i can say and maybe advise people, tupendane jamani.
-I know this industry so well, nikiwa under doesnt mean i don't know," Sofier said.
+I know this industry so well, nikiwa under doesnt mean i don't know," Sofire said.

 She urged the public to focus on positivity and unity, emphasizing that personal matters should remain private and not be subject to false speculations.